kietatr/Extract-Zip-Downloads/README.md

 Run the Powershell script `.\build_app.ps1` by either:

-- Right-click > Run with Powershell
+- **Right-click > Run with Powershell**
 - Or run `powershell build_app.ps1` in your Terminal

-This will create a dist/ folder that contains the app's exe file.
+This will create a dist/ folder that contains the app's .exe file.

 ## How to use with Firefox